Kvm99/Telegram-Pressurebot/README.md

 ### @ArtPressure_bot
 #### <https://t.me/ArtPressure_bot>
 -------------
+The bot was created when I started my way with python.
+I can see architecture and other limitations in code, but decided to save it,
+because it provides me an oportunity to measure and assess my progress through time.

-Bot which collect your pressure data and makes graphs.
+Pressure bot collects arterial pressure data and makes graphs.
-It also remind you when it's time to measure your pressure and makes recommendation about health
+It also reminds when it's time to measure pressure and makes recommendation about health.

 ## Usage